 - On the second column to the right, estimate the hours needed for each task in total (among all days).

+- Fill in the daily calendar with the initial estimated hours you will dedicate to each task every day.
 These are just initial estimates, once you start the burnout you can correct them.
-This way you will see how accurate you where while planning and will help you estimate better on the next project. - Now estimate your burnout by filling the cells in the Estimate your burnout row
+This way you will see how accurate you where while planning and will help you estimate better on the next project.

-This should represent the amount of hours you dedicate each day to the project. - Change the numbers at the top row to your own dates.
+- Change the numbers at the top row to your own dates.

 You should only edit the cells in white (the ones without a formula in it).
 Some columns and rows are hidden to fit the screen of a laptop, if you need more space just unhide them.